AlibabaPAI/llumnix/docs/Arguments.md

 `--migration-backend`
 - Communication backend of migration.
-- Possible choices: gloo, rpc
+- Possible choices: gloo, rpc, grpc, kvtransfer. [gloo, rpc] are available for vllm and [grpc, kvtransfer] are available for bladellm.
 - Default: "rpc"

+`--migration-backend-transfer-type`
+- Transfer type for migration backend grpc and kvTransfer.
+- Possible choices: cuda_ipc, rdma, ""
+- Default: ""

+`--migration-backend-server-address`
+- Address of grpc server for migration backend
+- Default: "127.0.0.1:50051"

+`--migration-backend-kvtransfer-naming-url`
+- URL of naming server for kvtransfer migration backend
+- Default: ""

 `--migration-buffer-blocks`
-- Number of cache blocks in migration.
+- Number of buffer blocks in migration.
 - Default: 512

 `--migration-backend-init-timeout`